sffc/socketio-file-upload/README.md

 }
 ```

 You can personalise the 'action' and 'message' key by passing a object to wrapData instance.
+The settings on the server should be the inverse of the settings on the client.
+For example, if the client has wrapData.wrapKey.message = "data", then the server should have wrapData.unwrapKey.message = "data".

 ```javascript
 instance.wrapData = {